MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 This article focuses on using the Call Quality Dashboard (CQD) Online as the primary tool to report and investigate each area, with a special emphasis on audio to maximize adoption and impact.
 Any improvements made to the network to improve the audio experience will also directly translate to improvements in video and desktop sharing.

 To accelerate your assessment, [two curated CQD templates](https://aka.ms/qertemplates) are provided: one is for managing all networks and the other is filtered for managed (internal) networks only.
 Although the All Networks template reports are configured to display building and network information, they can still be used while you work toward collecting and uploading building information.
 Uploading building information into CQD enables the service to enhance reporting by adding custom building, network, and location information while differentiating internal from external subnets.
-For more information, see [Building mapping](#building-mapping) later in this article.
+For more information, read [Building mapping](CQD-building-mapping.md).

 ### Intended audience